syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmEditor.md

 ### minValue `Int`
 {:#members:minvalue}

-Specifies the numeric textbox minimum value.
+Specifies the minimum value of the numeric textbox.

 #### Example